vmware-tanzu-learning/pal-tracker/README.md

 Eager migrations are suitable *only* when the database changes are coupled to an app deployment (i.e. `cf push`), and the nature of the migration is simple DDL executed in a short running task.
+In short, the _only_ situation an eager migration should be used is in development.
+Eager migrations in production deployments are likely to be problematic.

 ## On-Platform Task Migration